authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

       dmarc=pass header.from=example.com;
       bimi=pass header.d=example.com header.selector=brand;

-MTA Constructs BIMI-Location header
+MTA Constructs BIMI-Location and BIMI-Indicator headers
 -----------------

-The MTA knows it has cached the indicator already, and wishes to use this cached indicator instead of a direct reference to the l= tag.
+The MTA base64 encodes the retrieved SVG and constructs a new BIMI-Indicator header.

+The MTA constructs a BIMI-Location header with a version tag, and an l tag indicating the URL from which the SVG was retrieved.

-Finally, the MTA removes the existing BIMI-Location header, and stamps the new one:
+Finally, the MTA removes any existing BIMI-Location and BIMI-Indicator headers, and stamps the new ones:

-    BIMI-Location: v=BIMI1; l=https://cache.mta.example/bimi/logo/bimi-example.com-sel-brand.svg
+    BIMI-Location: v=BIMI1; l=https://image.example.com/bimi/logo/

+    BIMI-Indicator: PD94bW...8L3N2Zz4K

 That the original sender signed a BIMI-Location header against this spec is irrelevant.
 It was used for DKIM validation and then thrown out by the MTA.

-The MTA then sets any relevant BIMI flags on the mail store when it deposits it.

 The MUA displays the indicator
 ---------------

 The mail is opened from the mail store in an MUA.
-The MUA checks to make sure the appropriate BIMI mail store flag has been set, so that it knows it can trust the BIMI-Location header.
-Finally, the MUA makes a simple determination of which image to show based upon the URI(s) in the BIMI-Location header.
+The MUA performs locally defined checks to make sure that it can trust the BIMI-Indicator header.
+Finally, the MUA extracts the image from the BIMI-Indicator header and displays it to the user.

 Acknowledgements
 ------------